 Also based in the office, but not formally part of the north west team, are the following colleagues:

-We have recently advised our branches about the apparent threat from Cabinet Office minister, Francis Maude to remove the ability for members to pay for their union membership through pay roll.
+We have advised our branches about Cabinet Office minister Francis Maude's orders for departments to remove the ability for members to pay for their union membership through payroll.

 The "Check Off" facility, as it is known, is a long established and efficient method of collecting subscriptions and the threat to remove it leads us to the inevitable conclusion that this is a politically motivated attack designed to undermine industrial relations and the union's ability to defend members.

-The national executive committee considered the issue at their January meeting and resolved to begin preparations immediately to move all members over to a Direct Debit method of monthly payment.
+PCS are therefore in the process of moving all members over to a Direct Debit method of monthly payment.
 This will require you to provide PCS with some banking details.

 We are continuing to work with the TUC and broad spectrum of politicians opposed to this move but it is imperative that we have a contingency in the event that extremists in the Conservative Party can force the changes through.

-View a short video from general secretary, Mark Serwotka on the threat to Check Off on our Youtube channel by following the link.
+View a short video from general secretary, Mark Serwotka on the threat to Check Off on our Youtube channel.
 Members will need to login to the PCS website to view this and are advised not to view it at work.

 This subjective and quite arbitrary target is a manifestation of “relative assessment” or “guided distribution” techniques which are becoming increasingly discredited in the private sector.